vrybas/authorize_if/README.md

 #### Organizing authorization rules

-You can extract those rules into a module and include them to the controller.
+You can always extract rules into a module and include them to the controller.

 ```ruby